 Early in the summer, as melting snow and rain swells the rivers, the meandering waterways find new paths through the pastel land.
 I’ve been going to Landmannalaugar since I was a teenager, but even today, I’m still never 100% sure what will lie ahead each time.

-The core of Landmannalaugar is instantly recognizable by its colorful mountains, though—you’ll find images of them splashed across travel guides and calendars.
+The core of Landmannalaugar is instantly recognizable by its colorful mountains, though—you’ll find images of them splashed across travel guides, calendars, and promo materials for Iceland hiking tours.

 Much of the landscape is composed of rhyolite, a volcanic rock that on its own offers a light orange, gray, or whitish hue.
 But it’s the array of other minerals—sulfur, iron, ash—that earned the region its reputation of being home to rainbow mountains.